 Spread the Wealth

-- A second option is Chase QuickPay, which requires that you have a US bank account and either a mobile phone number or a valid email address.
+- Another option is Chase QuickPay, which requires that you have a US bank account and either a mobile phone number or a valid email address.
 You can send money using the Web or with the Chase Mobile iOS app (Android and Blackberry apps also available).
 Reference the email address (praying it won’t get spammed), and Chase will notify you when we have received your donation.
 And unlike PayPal, there are no fees.
 (You do not need to have a Chase account to use QuickPay.)

-- A relatively new option is Dwolla, which is a one-to-one payment system.
+- A fairly new option is Dwolla, which is a one-to-one payment system.
 Money can transfer directly between Dwolla accounts, between bank accounts, and between a Dwolla account and a bank account.
 Money transfers in a flash (it takes 3-4 business days to move PayPal funds to your bank account).
 Dwolla is free for transactions under $10; there is a 25¢ fee for transactions $10 and above – a bit more than Chase, but cheaper than PayPal, which takes one-third of a $1 donation.
 Our Dwolla ID is 812-572-0170.

 - If you prefer not to send funds electronically, you can mail donations to Cobweb Publishing, Inc, 215 Ivanhoe Ave NE, Grand Rapids, MI 49546.